 True Potential LLP is one of the UK’s most innovative financial services groups.
 The company claims to work with nearly 20% of UK financial advisers, and provides products and technology to over 1.4 million private clients.
-Its aim is to revolutionise the way wealth management is delivered.
+It aims to revolutionise the way wealth management is delivered.
 True Potential owns impulseSave, a first-of-its kind top-up technology for investments.

-With True Potential’s Stock & Shares ISA you get benefits from the Wealth Platform technology, which allows you to invest in True Potential portfolios and the Wealth Strategy Fund Range.
-In addition, it keep the charges low so that you have the potential for greater returns.
+With True Potential’s Stock & Shares ISA you get benefits from the Wealth Platform technology, which allows you to invest in True Potential managed portfolios and the Wealth Strategy Fund Range.
+In addition, it keeps the charges low so that you have the potential for greater returns.